derecles/epl-possession-analysis/README.md

 All 20 teams in the English Premier League begin the season with zero points.
 The team that accumulates the most points by the end of the 38-match season is the champion.
 (There are no playoffs.)

 For each team, I have plotted the following:
-- Independent variable: The given team's average ball possession percentage per match across every match played in every season
+- Independent variable: The given team's average ball possession percentage per match (across every match played in every season)
-- Dependent variable: The given team's average points earned per match across every match played in every season
+- Dependent variable: The given team's average points earned per match (across every match played in every season)

 Each data point represents a single team.

-I calculated regression curves using three separate tools: Python, R, and Google Sheets.
+I generated regression curves using three separate tools: Python, R, and Google Sheets.
 The estimated regression coefficients were consistent across all three tools.

 ## Scraping the data